uBizzy/koseven/system/guide/ko7/modules.md

 # Modules

 Modules are simply an addition to the [Cascading Filesystem](files).
-A module can add any kind of file (controllers, views, classes, config files, etc.) to the filesystem available to KO7 (via [KO7::find_file]).
+A module can add any kind of file (controllers, views, classes, config files, etc.) to the filesystem available to Koseven (via [KO7::find_file]).
 This is useful to make any part of your application more transportable or shareable between different apps.
 For example, creating a new modeling system, a search engine, a css/js manager, etc.

 ## Where to find modules

-Kolanos has created [ko7-universe](http://github.com/kolanos/ko7-universe/tree/master/modules/), a fairly comprehensive list of modules that are available on Github.
-To get your module listed there, send him a message via Github.

-Mon Geslani created a [very nice site](http://ko7.mongeslani.com/) that allows you to sort Github modules by activity, watchers, forks, etc.  It seems to not be as comprehensive as ko7-universe.

-Andrew Hutchings has created [ko7-modules](http://www.ko7-modules.com) which is similar to the above sites.
+You can find them on our [Website](https://koseven.ga/modules.html) or our [GithHub](https://github.com/koseven/koseven.ga/blob/master/modules.md)

 ## Enabling modules